yihuang/openai-agents-python/examples/mcp/in_process/README.md

 ## Details

-The example uses the `MCPServerSse` class from `agents.mcp`.
-The server runs in a sub-process at `https://localhost:8000/sse`.
+The example uses the `FastMCPServer` class from `agents.mcp.fastmcp`.
+The server is invoked in-process like a function call.